The Invincible Iron Man (comics): "Long Way Down" (#516–520)

 As a result of Justine Hammer and the Mandarin's machinations, Tony is forced to wear a limiter, a device that can deactivate the Bleeding Edge armor at the discretion of a U.S. Army general and Justine Hammer.
 He chooses to continue, still struggling with his alcoholism and sheer exhaustion.
 The armor itself is also pushed to its limits, still heavily damaged from the events of Demon, the cracked RT note drawing the Mandarin's attention.
-Stark plays along with Justine Hammer's ploy and stages for James Rhodes to 'die' at the hands of the Melter.
+Stark plays along with Justine Hammer's ploy and stages for James Rhodes to 'die' at the hands of Melter.
 In reality, this is the beginning of Tony's plan to strike back.

 Stark decides to take a leave of absence from the Avengers, having fought with Ms. Marvel and Captain America.
 Resilient is revealed to have been infiltrated by the Spymaster, in the guise of Pimacher.
 The Spymaster professes he has been impersonating him since Resilient began and tries to murder Cababa, choosing to make it quick, as he was really in love with him.
 Stark enacts the next step in his plan to get back at his enemies by quitting being Iron Man.
 In order to have the limiter removed, Stark purges the suit from his body and replaces the cracked RT node.
 He then equips James Rhodes with a new Iron Man armor that is S.H.I.E.L.D., Oscorp, A.I.M. and Stark Tech equipped.
 He denies any involvement with this new Iron Man and keeps his identity shielded from all, including Pepper.